Douglas-Cho/machine-learning/README.md

 - Clustering MNIST data with deep autoencoder and K-means.ipynb:

-Clustering encoded cores generated from autoencoder into n-number of clusters using K-means (To do - for risk assessment clustering)
+Clustering encoded cores from autoencoder into n-number of clusters using K-means (To do - for risk assessment clustering)

 Douglas (Dokeun) Cho